-Heartburn, acid reflux, and gastroesophogeal reflux disease (GERD) are all different words to describe similar issues.
+Heartburn, acid reflux, and gastroesophageal reflux disease (GERD) are all different terms to describe similar issues.
 However, the terms are usually used to specify severity and frequency of the symptoms, though they are often confused and misused.
-Let’s clear this up.
+Let’s clear things up, shall we?

 What is heartburn?

 Heartburn usually describes a burning sensation felt in the chest, though the term itself is misleading; heartburn has absolutely nothing to do with the heart.
 A person experiences heartburn when stomach acid is allowed back into the esophagus.

 Just like a car going the wrong way in traffic, food and stomach acid traveling the wrong way in the esophagus causes problems.
 This is when acid reflux occurs, according to the National Institutes of Health (NIH).
-When stomach acid and sometimes food is allowed back in the esophagus it causes the burning, painful irritation, or the symptom commonly known as "heartburn."
+When stomach acid and sometimes food are allowed back in the esophagus, it causes the burning, painful irritation, or the symptom commonly known as "heartburn."

 This usually happens when the lower esophageal sphincter (LES) is under too much pressure, is weakened, or malfunctions all together.
 The LES connects the base of the esophagus to the stomach and is responsible for allowing solids and liquids into the stomach and keeping them from moving in the opposite direction.